Modfwango/Modfwango/README.md

 #### Using Available APIs

 Modfwango comes packed with some APIs to allow creating modules to be extremely easy.
-Each class with "Management" or "Handling" in the name is a completely static class.
-These APIS consist of:
+Each class with `Management` or `Handling` in the name is a completely static class.
+These APIs consist of:
 * `ConnectionManagement`, `Connection` - Allows you to define, undefine, connect, and disconnect connections.
 * `EventHandling` - Allows you to create, preprocess, and register for events